Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Program for high school students

-GirlsGetMath@CSU is a free five-day non-residential mathematics camp at Colorado State University that is open to students entering grades 9-12 in Fall 2023, regardless of gender.
+GirlsGetMath@CSU is a free five-day non-residential mathematics camp at Colorado State University that is open to students entering grades 9-12 in Fall 2024, regardless of gender.
 Students will explore a variety of topics in mathematics (such as cryptography, data science, image processing, geometry, fractals, and graph theory) in a collaborative and inclusive learning environment where they engage with hands-on activities and computer labs.

 During the camp, students will also take a campus tour, eat lunch in dining halls, and hear from successful women in STEM careers.
 New this year, GirlsGetMath@CSU will devote time at the end of each day for fun, social activities (such as visiting the Fort Collins Museum of Discovery) to build community and develop students’ confidence by focusing on team-building abilities and leadership skills.
-There is no cost to attend the summer camp and all materials, daily snacks, lunch, and a camp t-shirt will be provided.

 Program for middle school students